isc-projects/kea/doc/sphinx/arm/classify.rst

 -  ``relay6[nest].option[code]`` shares the same representation types as ``option``; for instance, ``relay6[nest].option[code].exists`` is supported.
+   Note that this syntax can be repeated: relay6[nest].option[code0].option[code1].XXX.option[codeX].exists to check suboptions existence.

 -  Expressions starting with ``pkt4`` can be used only in DHCPv4.
 They allow access to DHCPv4 message fields.